 Our primary equity risk relates to the potential for lower earnings associated with certain of our businesses where fee income is earned based upon the estimated market value of the separate account assets and other assets related to our variable annuity business.
-Because fees generated by such products are primarily related to the value of the separate account assets and other AUM, a decline in the equity markets could reduce our revenues as a result of the reduction in the value of the investment assets supporting those products and services.
-See "Business - Segments and Corporate & Other - Annuities - Products - Variable Annuities" for details regarding sensitivity of our variable annuity business to capital markets.
+Because fees generated by such products are primarily related to the value of the separate account assets and other assets under management, a decline in the equity markets could reduce our revenues as a result of the reduction in the value of the investment assets supporting those products and services.
+We seek to mitigate the impact of such exposure to weak or stagnant equity markets through the use of derivatives, reinsurance and capital management.
+However, such derivatives and reinsurance may become less available and, if they remain available, their price could materially increase in a period characterized by volatile equity markets.
+The risk of stagnation in equity market returns cannot be addressed by hedging.
+See "Description of Business - Segments and Corporate & Other - Annuities - Products - Variable Annuities" for details regarding sensitivity of our variable annuity business to capital markets.